satopian/poti-kaini-EN/README.md

 ## POTI board EVO EN v5.59.0 release
 ## [2023/05/20] v5.59.0
 ### Bug fixes
-・Fixed an issue where the URL of the fixed link of the article was not set correctly when the tweet button was pressed.
+- Fixed an issue where the URL of the fixed link of the article was not set correctly when the tweet button was pressed.
 - This bug was introduced in v5.58.6 and fixed in v5.59.0.

 ### Updating jQuery